HomeLatest NewsEnterprise ITSoftware-based revenues to increase from 7% in 2022 to 29% by 2030: Capgemini

 Advertisement

 However, the report also notes several challenges in fully adopting a software-centric model.
 Many organisations are in the early stages of this transformation, with a minority having fully scaled their software-driven initiatives.
-Issues such as interoperability and the transition from legacy systems are highlighted as potential hurdles.
+Issues such as interoperability and the transition from are highlighted as potential hurdles.

 The importance of talent development is emphasised in the context of this shift towards a software-centric business model.
-As demand for software solutions grows, so does the need for skills in areas such as cybersecurity, AI, and cloud technologies.
+As demand for software solutions grows, so does the need for skills in areas such as , AI, and cloud technologies.
 Addressing this skills shortage is crucial for businesses to fully capitalise on their software-focused strategies.

 “Organisations require a mindset shift if they’re to differentiate, innovate and remain competitive.
 Thinking must move away from using digital technologies as an add-on, or tool to fix crinkles and smooth edges.
-Instead, leaders must view software as a key strategic asset which can unlock a myriad of benefits and establish competitive differentiation,” said William Rozé, , Capgemini Engineering and Member of Capgemini’s Group Executive Board.
+Instead, leaders must view software as a key strategic asset which can unlock a myriad of benefits and establish competitive differentiation,” said William Rozé, CEO, Capgemini Engineering and Member of Capgemini’s Group Executive Board.

 Advertisement